Glossary

 - Value bettingValue betting backs prices that are higher than their true probability implies, winning over the long run rather than on any single bet.

-- Expected value (+EV)Expected value is the average profit or loss a bet would return if repeated many times; a positive-EV (+EV) bet wins over the long run.
+- Expected value (+EV)Expected value is the average profit or loss a bet would return if repeated many times.
+A positive-EV (+EV) bet wins over the long run.

-- Value betting vs arbitrageArbitrage locks a guaranteed-in-theory margin by covering all outcomes; value betting takes prices that beat fair odds and profits over the long run.
+- Value betting vs arbitrageArbitrage locks a guaranteed-in-theory margin by covering all outcomes.
+Value betting takes prices that beat fair odds and profits over the long run.

 - Bankroll managementBankroll management is sizing each bet relative to your total funds so variance does not wipe you out before an edge plays out.